marcusalenius/marcusalenius.github.io/markdown/attention.md

 ### Our Hope

 Say we give our model the phrase "once upon a".
 We want it to predict the next word "time".
-That is, given all the words before it, it should generate the next word in the sequence.
-We're going to make a conceptual simplification to this: given some *information* associated with the current word, predict the next word.
+That is, given all the words that come before the word we want it to predict, it should generate the next word in the sequence.
+We're going to make a conceptual simplification to this: given some *information* associated with the current word, we want to predict the next word.
 The information associated with a word can be influenced by earlier words, but each word's information is responsible for predicting the next word.
 So in our example, the information associated with the word "a" is used to make the prediction of the next word being "time".
-Similarly, if we wanted to predict the next word "a" given the sequence "once upon", the information associated with the word "upon" is used to predict "a".
-And, for predicting "upon" given "once", the information for "once" is used to predict "upon".
+Similarly, if we wanted to predict the next word "a" given the sequence "once upon", the information associated with the word "upon" would be used to predict "a".
+And, for predicting "upon" given "once", the information for "once" would be used to predict "upon".

 <div class="body-image">
     <video src="attention-predict.mp4"></video>
     <div class="image-text">With each word we associate some <em>information</em> which is used to predict the next word.</div>
 </div>

 We will let this notion of information be represented by a vector which we will call a _context vector_.
 Given this vector, how do we actually predict the next word?
-This is just multiclass classification, where the classes are all the words in our vocabulary.
+It turns out that this is just multiclass classification, where the classes are all the words in our vocabulary.

 For a simple form of multiclass classification, we learn some weight matrix that, when multiplied with a context vector, gives us a score for each word in the vocabulary.
 More precisely, we take the dot product between the context vector and every row of the weight matrix.
 As there is a row corresponding to every word in our vocabulary, this dot product gives us a score of how much the model believes that each word is next.
 Then, we select the word with the highest score as the model's prediction of the next word.